Oneday2010/milestone-project3_koreanfood/README.md

 -> login with Amy21 or Admin, site shows edit/delete button.

-There are six form tests images below.
+There are six forms tests images below.

 1.  login